wafer-bw/jittermon/README.md

   - determine labels
   - determine timestamp
   - no longer need `Sample` or `SampleType`
+- identify samplers more consistently
-- move recorders into packages
+- move logger into context
   - add contextual log handler for common attributes
-- move logger into context
 - add a way to request samplers by name
 - handle src/dst id/address confusion
 - back off send rate when failing
 - route tracing
   - hop filtering in grafana
   - more useful visualizations
-- promote samplers out of internal
-- promote recorders out of internal
+- promote required packages out of internal
-- long term nice to have
-- make checks workflow only run when go code changes
 - at least one alternative to fly.io for demo
-- dedicated RTT sampler
-  - likely best to use UDP, other options would be ICMP/TCP(DNS)
 - Look into establishing streaming connections for p2p to avoid TCP overhead?
 - Cobra CLI for main.go execution
 - Simple TUI visualization for CLI use?